robguevarra/gh-website/ProjectDocs/contexts/projectContext.md

 3. Improve user experience through advanced interactivity and personalization
 4. Enhance visual design with custom illustrations, micro-interactions, and cohesive aesthetics
 5. Optimize performance, accessibility, and SEO for maximum reach and usability
+6. Develop a robust payment and account management system for premium content

 ## Implementation Strategy